tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {
        } EarlyDataIndication;

-A server MUST validate that the ticket_age for the selected PSK identity is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).
+A server MUST validate that the ticket age for the selected PSK identity (computed by un-masking PskIdentity.obfuscated_ticket_age) is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).
 If it is not, the server SHOULD proceed with the handshake but reject 0-RTT, and SHOULD NOT take any other action that assumes that this ClientHello is fresh.